petervartanian/omphalOS/README.md

 ## Design Philosophy

 Traditional algorithmic systems optimize for precision and recall, treating detection as classification.
-This fails when (i) base rates are exceptionally low (<0.01% of transactions), (ii) adversaries adapt through FOIA and litigation disclosure, (iii) conclusions must survive adversarial legal scrutiny.
+This fails when (a) base rates are exceptionally low (<0.01% of transactions), (b) adversaries adapt through FOIA and litigation disclosure, and/or (c) conclusions must survive adversarial legal scrutiny.

-omphalOS inverts this: hypothesis-generating pattern detection (not classification), transparency by design (assumes disclosure), systematic documentation of unknowns (not confident predictions).
+omphalOS inverts this through a hypothesis-generating pattern detection (not classification), transparency by design (assumes disclosure), and the systematic documentation of unknowns (not confident predictions).

-Epistemic humility is architectural, not aspirational.
+Epistemic humility, here, is architectural.

 ## Security and Privacy

-**Export Control Notice**: Publicly released, not subject to EAR controls.
+**Export-Control Notice**: Publicly released, not subject to EAR controls.
 Contains no controlled technical data.
 Datasets are synthetic and non-identifiable.

 **Privacy by Design**: Packets contain aggregates, not individual transactions.
 Export gates block credentials and secrets.
 Demonstration world-states are synthetic; production deployments apply redaction protocols.